-- The crushing and grinding circuit operated above design throughput, achieving an availability rate of 90.6% (2019: 87.2%) and processing 2.06mT of ore (2019: 1.95mT); - The milling circuit operated adequately during FY2020 with incremental throughput being achieved maintaining production at approximately 260t/hr.
-Unfortunately, the planned commissioning of a mill variable speed drive was unsuccessful due to inconsistent power supply quality.
-This issue is being further investigated as the installation of the variable speed drive should assist with maintaining throughput and providing a more consistent size faction to flotation.
-Upon completion of this detailed review, another attempt at the commissioning of the variable speed drive is expected to be undertaken Q2 2021; - The gravity circuit operated at close to design recoveries of 30%; - Fine-tuning of the flotation circuit improved its performance ensuring incremental increases in recovery and improving concentrate grade for BIOX[®].
-The circuit operated reliably with only minor maintenance issues; - The CIL circuit achieved an overall CIL recovery of 85.6% (2019: 84%); - Further improvement in BIOX[®] oxidation levels is anticipated once a fourth blower is installed and design modifications are finalised.
-This fourth blower was originally due to be installed in Q4 2020 but is now expected to be installed during Q2 2021; - The ancillary systems including counter current decantation, neutralisation, reagents, cyanide destruction and residue disposal circuits are all operating adequately and have benefited from regular maintenance programmes; and - The improved cash-flows have enabled the Group to expand its inventory of critical spares reducing the risk of lost production from unplanned downtime.
+- The crushing and grinding circuit operated above design throughput, achieving an availability rate of 89.5% (2020: 90.6%) and processing 2.14Mt of ore (2020: 2.06Mt); - The milling circuit operated adequately during FY2021 with incremental throughput being achieved whilst maintaining production at approximately 273t/hr (2020: 260t/hr).
+Unfortunately, a further attempt to commission a SAG mill variable speed drive was unsuccessful.
+No further attempts to install a SAG mill variable speed drive will be undertaken; - The gravity circuit operated at close to design recoveries of 30%;

+- Fine-tuning of the flotation circuit improved its performance ensuring incremental increases in recovery and improving concentrate grade for BIOX[®].
+The circuit operated reliably with only minor maintenance issues; - The CIL circuit achieved an overall CIL recovery of 90.8% (2020: 85.6%); - A major upgrade of electrical cable to the mill and BIOX[®] resulted in a significantly more reliable power feed during the year, with a large drop in unplanned downtime due to electrical faults/power supply interruptions; - During Q4 2021, the fourth blower to the BIOX[®] circuit became fully operational, improving the supply of air to (and hence overall performance of) the BIOX[®] system.
+Further improvement in BIOX[®] oxidation levels is anticipated once upgrades to the return water circuit are completed which will provide greater control of temperatures in the BIOX[®] system; - The ancillary systems including counter current decantation, neutralisation, reagents, cyanide destruction and residue disposal circuits are all operating adequately; and - The improved cash flows have enabled the Group to expand its inventory of critical spares reducing the risk of lost production from unplanned downtime.